vita-tak/vita-tak/README.md

 ---

-*Interested in collaboration or have an internship opportunity?
+*Interested in collaboration?
 Feel free to reach out!*